-- 31. As part of the Agreement, the Australian Capital Territory and the Commonwealth agree to work collaboratively to implement reforms outlined in the Additional terms in the Agreement. - 32.
+- 27. As part of the Agreement, the Australian Capital Territory and the Commonwealth agree to work collaboratively to implement reforms outlined in the Additional terms in the Agreement. - 28.
 The actions that the Australian Capital Territory will undertake to meet these commitments are detailed in Table 4.

-Table 5: Planned Actions for the period 1 January 2024 to 31 December 2024 for the Australian Capital Territory
+Table 5: Planned Actions for the period 1 January 2025 to 31 December 2025 for the Australian Capital Territory

-Reform Element Actions Timing Reform Element One: Implement Commonwealth Funding Follows Chi ld Reform Element One: Implement Commonwealth Funding Follows Chil Details of how the Commonwealth Funding Follows Child at the setting level will be implemented in the State.
-Id Measures to be undertaken in 2024: • The ACT will distribute funding directly to the government school sector through existing funding distribution arrangements. • The ACT will distribute funding to the non-government school based preschool sector through a Deed of Grant arrangement: • The Deed will clearly articulate the Commonwealth contribution to stakeholders. • Recipients will be required to apply funding in line with the requirements of the PRA, including implementation of initiatives that promote enrolment and attendance in preschool. • Funding will be distributed through two milestones: 30% will be provided on execution of the Deed and a progress report will be required to be provided to the Territory in order to release the remaining 70%. • An acquittal of funding will be requested at the end of the Deed period. • The ACT will invest funding into quality improvement strategies for the long day care sector (based on consultation themes), which may include: • Professional learning opportunities such as formal training on topics identified through the consultation Timing Throughout 2024 Coaching opportunities to lift quality in program delivery through Preschool Practice Coaches Grant offerings to enable services to implement quality improvement strategies appropriate to their unique setting and/or to release staff to attend professional learning.
-Grants will be available via application and an
+Reform Element Actions Timing Reform Element One: Implement Commonwealth Funding Follows Child Details of how the Commonwealth Funding Follows Child at the setting level will be implemented in the State.
+Measures to be undertaken in 2025: The ACT will distribute funding directly to the government school sector through existing funding distribution arrangements.
+The ACT will distribute funding to the non-government school based preschool sector through a Deed of Grant arrangement: The Deed will clearly articulate the Commonwealth contribution to stakeholders.
+Recipients will be required to apply funding in line with the requirements of the PRA, including implementation of initiatives that promote enrolment and attendance in preschool.
+Funding will be distributed through two milestones: 30% will be provided on execution of the Deed and a progress report will be required to be provided to the Territory in order to release the remaining 70%.
+An acquittal of funding will be requested at the end of the Deed period.
+Throughout 2025 Reform Element Two: Implement a new national preschool attendance The ACT will invest funding into quality improvement strategies for the long day care sector (based on consultation themes), which may include: o Professional learning opportunities such as formal training on topics identified through the consultation o Coaching opportunities to lift quality in program delivery through Preschool Practice Coaches o Grant offerings to enable services to implement quality improvement strategies appropriate to their unique setting and/or to release staff to attend professional learning.
+Grants will be available via application and an acquittal of funding will be requested at the end of the Grant period.